Steven A. Berman

 • $10.03 million settlement for a union ironworker who sustained serious knee and wrist injuries requiring multiple surgeries when, while erecting industrial racking at a large warehouse in Aurora, a row of racks was caused to tip and fall over onto his man lift.
 The defendants responsible for the construction site offered $4.5 million to settle prior to trial which was rejected.
 However, after 5 days of trial in Federal Court, the settlement was achieved.

-• $5.3 million settlement for a 40-year-old Local 1 Ironworker who sustained a herniated disk while installing a rebar on a construction site in Chicago.
-The injury required three surgeries including a fusion of the L5-S1 disk space in the lumbar spine as well as follow-up pain management care.
+• $5.3 million settlement for a 40-year-old Local 1 Ironworker who sustained a herniated disk while installing rebar on a construction site in Chicago.
+The injury required three surgeries including a fusion of the L5-S1 disk space in the lumbar spine as well as follow up pain management care.

 • $3.5 million settlement for a 58-year-old Local 1 Ironworker who was injured while going to work on a high-rise renovation project in Chicago when the freight elevator he was in fell two stories from the ground level to the sub-basement level due to being overloaded.
 The ironworker sustained neck and back injuries which required spinal fusion surgery as well as needing a spinal cord stimulator implanted for pain management.